nickrusso42518/perf/README.md

 routers support.

 Testing was conducted on the following platforms and versions:

   * Cisco CSR1000v, version 16.07.01a, running in AWS

 ## Hosts
 All Cisco IOS MPLS routers in the `perf_routers` group are in scope.
 Normally, the playbook runs what is effectively a full IP/MPLS reachability test in the global table.
 For a more rapid test, you can modify the `targets` list to include only some routers, while also changing the hosts in scope.
-These combination approaches are also supported.
+A combination of approaches are also supported.
 For example, maybe logging into one router per region then targeting 2 routers in every other region provides a sufficient picture of the current network performance.

 The following are __REQUIRED__ for this playbooks to work:

   * All routers must be in a group containing the string `"region"`
   * All routers must be in exactly one of these regional groups
   * All regional groups must be children of `perf_routers`